What is Bitcoin?

 Usually, the process of conversion and withdrawal goes as follows.
 Bitcoin are sent from a personal wallet to a personal Bitcoin address at an exchange.
-There, bitcoin are converted into fiat currency, often euro or US-dollars, at the current exchange rate.
+There, bitcoin are converted into fiat currency, often euro or US dollars, at the current exchange rate.
 Markets are open 24/7.
 Once the assets are converted, a bank transfer can be initiated to wire the funds into a personal bank account.

-Another way to cash out your bitcoin are Bitcoin ATMs.
+Another way to cash out your bitcoin is Bitcoin ATMs.
 These machines allow users to anonymously purchase and sell bitcoin.
 By sending your bitcoin to the ATM’s public address, you will receive the corresponding amount in local currency in cash.

-Ok, How much money should I invest in Bitcoin?
+Ok, how much money should I invest in Bitcoin?

-Some might say that you could treat Bitcoin like a savings account.
-Whatever money you don’t need for your daily living or other investments and want to save long-term, you could invest in bitcoin.
+Some might say that you could treat bitcoin like a savings account.
+Whatever money you don’t need for your daily living or other investments and want to save long term, you could invest in bitcoin.

-Bitcoin can go through very volatile phases but long-term a significant value increase is expected because of its absolute supply limitation.
+Bitcoin can go through very volatile phases but long term a significant value increase is expected because of its absolute supply limitation.
 Purchasing bitcoin on a regular basis (monthly) averages costs and makes you less dependent on price swings.

 But as with all investments, the golden rule is to never invest more than you are willing to lose.
 Bitcoin so far has proven to be super trustworthy but there is no absolute guarantee that it remains that way (also, the same is true for fiat currencies).
-Further, following the wisdom of Warren Buffet one should only ever invest after having done proper research and gained a fundamental understanding of the investment.
+Further, following the wisdom of Warren Buffett, one should only ever invest after having done proper research and gained a fundamental understanding of the investment.
 This guide is certainly a good starting point to get to know Bitcoin, but there is more of the rabbit hole to fall into.

-Ideologically, there are people who believe that the banking and financial system is unstable, centralized and therefore risky.
+Ideologically, there are people who believe that the banking and financial system is unstable, centralized, and therefore risky.
 As a consequence, they hold as much of their assets outside of the traditional financial system.
 Liquidity is held in bitcoin and other cryptocurrencies and only converted into fiat when needed to pay for goods and services.

 When is the best time to buy?

 Bitcoin has been tested and proven for more than 10 years now and is accepted as a new form of money in most jurisdictions.
-Looking at the s2f/s2fx models and the therein contained price predictions helps investors to understand what long-term cycle bitcoin is currently in and what inherent price potential Bitcoin still has in the future should these models prove accurate.
+Looking at the s2f/s2fx models and the therein contained price predictions helps investors to understand what long-term cycle bitcoin is currently in and what inherent price potential bitcoin still has in the future should these models prove accurate.

 But, as learned from traditional stock markets, timing the market right is very difficult.
-With this in mind it may be better to ask yourself a different set of questions, namely:
+With this in mind, it may be better to ask yourself a different set of questions, namely:

-- Do I understand what Bitcoin is, how it works and why many people see a revolutionary potential in this cryptoasset?
+- Do I understand what Bitcoin is, how it works, and why many people see a revolutionary potential in this cryptoasset?

 - And if so, do I agree with these thesis and predictions?

 If you don’t agree, which is totally fine, then it is best to not buy bitcoin at all.
 It doesn’t make sense to invest in a technology you don’t believe in and pay for priced-in predictions you don’t agree with.
-But if you do agree, and see the revolutionary potential of the technology then the time to invest is always today.
+But if you do agree and see the revolutionary potential of the technology then the time to invest is always today.

-A Puell multiple above 4 indicates that too much new bitcoin is entering the system (selling opportunity), a multiple below 0.5 is an indicator for too little bitcoin flowing into the system (buying opportunity).
+A Puell Multiple above 4 indicates that too much new bitcoin is entering the system (selling opportunity), a multiple below 0.5 is an indicator for too little bitcoin flowing into the system (buying opportunity).

 GET RAOUL PAL'S FREE BITCOIN REPORT